New research reveals: if there are creatures that swim in the oceans of the external solar system, they are probably not related to us.

 We may be on the verge of answering some of these profound questions.
 For example, NASA is developing a mission called Europa Clipper, which will map the satellite's ocean and look for potential landing sites for future missions.
 Clipper is scheduled to launch in early mid-2020.

-Another NASA mission, called Dragonfly, will be launched in 2026 to study the complex chemistry of Titan.
+Another NASA mission, called Dragonfly, will be launched in 2026 to study Titan's complex chemistry.
 This robotic aircraft could potentially spot signs of life in the big moon's air, if any are yet to be found.
 And in the long run, researchers are looking for ways to pass a robot through the ice shells of Europa and Enceladus.

 There are also missions "close to home"

 Not just a search for life on Europa or on Enceladus, in the near future.
-NASA plans to launch a rover to hunt for life on Mars next summer.
+NASA plans to launch a life-hunting rover to Mars next summer.
 As well as ESA and Russia, which are working together through a program called ExoMars.
 Both of these wheeled robots will focus on looking for signs of ancient organisms on the red planet.
 Maybe it's the "Martian bees" introduced by a study by academic William Romoser last month.